contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/02_remote-agent.md

  -validity 3650
 ```

-  > Note:
-  > The keystore is protected by a password.
+>**Note:** The keystore is protected by a password.

-2. Configure the agent to leveraging HTTPS and use this keystore
+2.Configure the agent to leveraging HTTPS and use this keystore

 Just add the following command line parameters: